PhoenixTales/wiki.gothicarchive.org/characters.md

   - according to earlier version of his story, his arest was related to some piece of correspondence written by another nobleman, again without him actually committing any crime
 - he wants a revenge against people who betrayed and convicted him

+### Other games
+- `[King's] sycophants betrayed me, because I knew something I shouldn't have known.
+They tossed me into the mining colony, and the King allowed it.` (Gothic 2)

 ## Lester
 - `freak`, `cracked`, drug user, amateur alchemist and psionic